 Price & Value: Is Elleme Worth It?

-For context: Bottega Veneta, which uses a similar intrecciato woven leather technique on styles like the Jodie and the Pouch, starts at around $2,500–$3,500.
+For context: Bottega Veneta, which uses a similar intrecciato woven leather technique on their styles, starts at around $2,500–$3,500.
 The woven leather on the Elleme Trousse gives a very similar visual and tactile experience at a fraction of that price.
-The craftsmanship, the Italian production, the quality of the materials — all of it holds up at this price point.
-For more brands delivering this kind of quality-to-price ratio, my affordable French handbag brands guide is a great place to start.

 Who Is Elleme For?